Written by Kim Wilhelm

 Many folks assume that they can’t get a final expense policy if they’re a smoker.
-But this assumption is wrong.
+But this assumption is wrong, you can still get insurance, just like many other final expense pre-existing conditions.
 As a smoker, there are some things you should know and expect when applying for final expense insurance.

 What Is Final Expense Insurance?